 Legs up the wall is an incredible restorative pose.
 The wall acts as the prop and provides major support to keep your legs up and in place.

 Start by placing a bolster parallel to the wall.
 Sit on the end of the bolster and put your arms behind your back.
 Swing your legs up the wall and slowly come onto your elbows before coming down onto your back.
 Your bum should stay on the bolster.
 Hold the pose for at least ten minutes.
 To come out of the pose, pull your knees to your chest and roll to your side.

 Practicing yoga at home has loads of benefits.
-You can hit the mat whenever and wherever you need to.
+You can pull on your yoga pants or workout leggings and hit the mat whenever and wherever you need to.
 Yoga at home teaches you to understand your body and still the mind.
 It gives you physical, emotional, and mental support.

 To start your own home practice, grab yourself a mat, some props, and comfortable clothing.
 The B Yoga Mat is a great option, especially for taller people looking for a spacious and comfortable mat.
 Here are some of the best workout tops for yogis that allow for freedom and versatility.

 Find a space that’s calm and quiet.
 Commit to a home yoga practice and make it achievable.
 Integrate different poses into your routine, and start by holding each one for five to ten minutes.
 Always listen to your body.
 By creating a regular at-home restorative yoga practice, you can ease your mind, calm your nerves, and reduce stress.